mattheworiordan/capybara-screenshot/README.md

 end
 ```

 By default capybara-screenshot will append a timestamp to the basename.
-If you want to disable this behavior set the following option:
+If you want to disable this behavior, set the following option:

 ```ruby
 Capybara::Screenshot.append_timestamp = false